 - Get Involved—Programs to foster community involvement and family and social connections, a critical component to well-being.

-To provide a sense of the scope and reach of Healthy Living, in the U.S. alone we offer a variety of programs including: a wellness questionnaire and biometric screening to gauge health metrics; flu shots; telephonic wellness coaching; stress and resilience programs; weight management programs; and fitness and nutrition programs.
+To provide a sense of the scope and reach of Healthy Living, in the U.S. we offer a variety of programs to all benefits-eligible employees.
+These include: a wellness questionnaire and biometric screening to gauge health metrics; flu shots; a stress and resilience program; weight management programs; and fitness and nutrition programs.
 Through a digital well-being platform, participants may earn points by engaging in these programs.
 They can redeem points for rewards such as gift cards, Health Savings Account contributions, and sweepstakes entries.
-Additionally, we offer a healthy pregnancy program; a tobacco-free program; a virtual physical therapy program; care management programs for chronic conditions (like diabetes); an Employee Assistance Program; and preventive care coverage.
-These programs are available to all benefits-eligible employees, as well as spouses and partners who are already covered under the PepsiCo medical plan.
+We also offer a number of additional programs to U.S. employees and spouses/partners covered under the PepsiCo medical plan.
+These include a healthy pregnancy program; a tobacco cessation program; a virtual physical care program; care management programs for chronic conditions (like diabetes); comprehensive mental health care programs; and preventive care coverage.

 Our Healthy Living programs focus on improved health outcomes for our employees, which also drive cost efficiencies for PepsiCo.